opentok/opentok-react-native/docs/OTSession.md

   * **streamCreated** (Object) — Sent when a new stream is created in this session.

   * **streamDestroyed** (Object) - Sent when a stream is no longer published to the session.

+  * **streamPropertyChanged** (Object) - Sent when a stream has started or stopped publishing audio or video or if the video dimensions of the stream have changed.

   ### Setting Session options: